 Con Virginia structure shown centre left, additional prospective structures seen to the right

 The subsequent years saw central claims El Rubi, El Rubi Frac 1 and Esperanza returned to original claim owners.
-Silver Viper now seeks to restore the property into a single group of claims and is planning an exploration program to include definition and extension of known mineralized zones as well as evaluation and testing of regional targets.
+Silver Viper now seeks to restore the property into a single group of claims and has embarked upon an exploration program which includes definition and extension of known mineralized zones as well as evaluation and testing of regional targets.

 Silver Viper has received the 2010-2012 drilling database and in the coming weeks will embark upon confirmation work including review of core stored at Pan American Silver’s facility in Hermosillo.
 Publically available results reported by Minefinders include highly encouraging grades such as 23.5m grading 13.69g/t gold equivalent from hole LV11-47C and 15m averaging 6.14g/t gold equivalent from hole LV11-50C.
 (Minefinders Corp Ltd news release Oct 17 2011 – interval length in metres, estimated true widths were not disclosed, Au equivalent reportedly calculated using silver to gold ratio of 60:1).
 Preliminary investigation of the dataset indicates that a total of 188 drillholes were completed for a total depth of 52.635.45m.

 La Virginia is situated in basin and range topography, the uplifted rocks of the escarpment expose intermediate volcanics, andesites, of the Lower Volcanic Sequence, common within the Sierra Madre.
 Rhyolite tuffs of the upper Volcanic Sequence cap some of the mountains in the target area, increasing frequency and thickness to the east.